Updated on April 21, 2022

 For example, if the goal is to increase the conversion rate, then that will affect the retention rate as well because it will determine if customers are satisfied or not with what they bought and how they experienced it.

 The customers of innovative companies who have a strong customer success strategy tend to be more loyal and will often renew their service contracts.
 This leads to additional revenue for the company, as well as the customer’s satisfaction with their initial purchase.
+Here are some of the key responsibilities of the customer success manager role.

 Customer Success Metrics: What Should You Measure?